jaantollander/sciapp/README.md

-Simple application for demonstration purposes written in C.
+Simple scientific application for demonstration purposes written in C.
 We can build it with Make:

 ```bash